 Aileen A. Hendricks Couvillion, PhD, is renowned as an actor, director and theater educator with a career spanning more than 45 years.
 As a child, she wanted to become the world’s greatest actress.
 Against the advice of her father, she auditioned for a repertory company on Long Island, New York, and began a career in touring productions.
 Dr. Hendricks Couvillion initially pursued an education at the University of Texas at Austin, completing undergraduate coursework.
 She continued her studies at Texas A&M University, earning a Bachelor of Arts in English and theater in 1971 and a Master of Arts in English and theater in 1974.
 She subsequently obtained a PhD in English, speech and theater at Louisiana State University in 1988.

 Now retired from a successful career in education after 20 years, Patricia Barnes Walker, PhD, was a teacher, assistant principal and principal for the Virginia Public School System and a state supervisor for the Virginia Department of Education in Richmond between 1967 and 1987.
 She subsequently held adjunct faculty appointments at Virginia Commonwealth University in Richmond and the University of Virginia in Charlottesville.
 During her tenure as an instructor, Dr. Walker also excelled as a consultant and trainer for Allied Corporation in Petersburg, Ohio, and for the Virginia Department of General Services in Richmond.
-Following her departure from education, Dr. Walker and her husband owned their own business, the Aquarian Bookshop, between 1997 and 2004.
-Following this period, she became
+Following her departure from education, Dr. Walker and her husband owned their own business, the Aquarian Bookshop, between 1997 and 2004, during which time she trained

 Admiring the patience and ability to teach of her high school play director, Richard Hutchinson, Lyn Dutson was attracted to becoming a theater educator by her grandmother, who was one of the earlier female teachers in Pennsylvania, as well as her mother Ada, who taught her to sew at age 7.
 Somehow theater, costumes, history and direction all came together, which further sparked her interest.
 She enjoyed directing and has worked with hundreds of people.
 Ms. Dutson has been recognized as a professor emeritus of Maricopa Community Colleges in Arizona since 2010, previously serving the college as a faculty member for 40 years.
 Prior to this tenure, she lectured at Arizona State University from 1967 to 1968.
 Ms. Dutson’s responsibilities